Health in Finland: Alcohol consumption

 The total annual alcohol consumption has risen from 7.6 litres (in 1985) to 10.0 litres of 100% alcohol equivalent per capita in 2010.
-There has been a small reduction in alcohol consumption in the recent years.
+There has been a small reduction in alcohol consumption in recent years.
 Alcohol use is highest in the Northern Finland with 10.9 litres and lowest at the Åland Islands with 5.7 litres per person.
-Although the consumption is average to other western countries, binge drinking with especially teenagers and becoming intoxicated has remained as a characteristic of Finnish drinking habits.
+Although the rate of consumption is average when compared to other western countries, binge drinking, especially amongst teenagers, has remained as a characteristic of Finnish drinking habits.
 Finland has a national alcohol programme to reduce the long-term effects of alcohol consumption.
 The World Health Organization has published a list of countries by alcohol consumption.

 Smoking rates

 Smoking among adults has shown a marked decline over the past thirty years in most OECD countries.
-Much of this decline also in Finland can be attributed to policies aimed at reducing tobacco consumption through public awareness campaigns, advertising bans and increased taxation.
+Much of this decline can be attributed to policies aimed at reducing tobacco consumption through public awareness campaigns, advertising bans and increased taxation.
 Smoking in Finland has reduced, and now the smoking rates among adults in Finland in 2009 stood at 18.6%, lower than the OECD average of 22.3%.